 The Free State of Saxony supports the goal of sustainable development in favor of a sustainable society in the sense of the United Nations Agenda 2030 and the associated Sustainable Development Goals.
 In joint responsibility with the federal government and local authorities, Saxony will contribute its share to achieving the goals by 2030 and beyond.
 The 17 Sustainable Development Goals adopted as part of the 2030 Agenda apply to all countries on earth.
 One important component is support for development cooperation.
 The development policy guidelines of the Free State of Saxony have been integrated into the Saxon Sustainability Strategy 2018. www.nachhaltigkeit.sachsen.de

-With project contents that offer help for self-help and are oriented towards the reality of people's lives, Saxony wants to provide help on the ground and at the same time support the societies in the states that take in or have taken in many refugees.
+With project contents that are geared to the reality of people's lives, Saxony wants to provide help on the ground and at the same time support the societies in the states that take in or have taken in many refugees.

 The Free State of Saxony has been carrying out development policy information and education work inside and outside schools for many years.
 Educational offers, event information and materials for sustainable education are available online www.bne-sachsen.de.
-In the meantime, seven One World Promoters are active in Saxony, promoting global learning and sustainable living.
+Eight One World promoters are now active in Saxony, promoting global learning and sustainable living.
 The programs are aimed at educational institutions such as kindergartens, schools, adult education centers and youth centers.

 The STUBE study support program includes weekend seminars and one-day events for students from developing countries at Saxon universities.
-In addition, the Free State will also participate in the ASA university cooperation starting in 2018, thus supporting the exchange of young people from industrialized and developing countries.
+In addition, the Free State is also participating in the ASA university cooperation from 2018, thus supporting the exchange of young people from industrialized and developing countries.